mjsmith037/COVID-19_Contact_Network_Model/README.md

 code is far less annotated than desired.

-Any help in terms of identifying bugs, typos, or sources of confusion would be greatly appreciated, and can either be opened as issues here or sent to me via email at michalsm@umn.edu.
+Any help in terms of identifying bugs, typos, or sources of confusion would be greatly appreciated, and can either be opened as issues here or sent to me via email at Michalska-Smith@pm.me.

 Thank you also for your understanding during the development of this repository for public use.